Ex 2: Still Friends?: Plot

 Paolo, just having been turned down by a girl, receives a call from Fabio, asking him to deliver a eulogy if "something were to happen" to him.
 Fabio is ready to jump to his death from a bridge, but his plans are disrupted by the presence of Valentina, who is standing on the brim of the same bridge for the same reason.
 Fabio finally reveals how Esther dumped him the day before he met Valentina, the same way Guido broke up with Valentina, and falling in love with her kept him from committing suicide.
 As both abandon their suicide plans and slowly balance towards each other, Valentina slips and both fall off the bridge, only to land on a boat passing below.

 As Sandra is collecting her things in the office, one of her clients comes in with a video of her husband that a friend of hers has filmed in a bar.
 Her boss is in court for the Marangoni case, so Sandra rushes there and presents the video.
 It shows Mrs Marangoni with her lover—the husband of her other client—discussing how Sandra and Max met by chance, neither of them knowing that Sandra represented Max's wife, and how they are going to use it against Max.
 Max ends up winning the case, and he and Sandra leave the courthouse together before parting ways, as Sandra is leaving the same evening for her new job in London.

 Antonio returns home, having resigned from his office, and receives a cold welcome from his wife, who disapproves of his decision.
 He lectures her on values in politics, and declares that he will return to his pharmacy and divorce her.

 One year later, Valentina and Fabio are about to go on vacation.
 As Valentina enters a shop at the airport, Fabio runs into Esther, who expresses regret at leaving Fabio and suggests that they give it another try.
 However, Fabio tells her it is too late, as he is now very happy.
 Meanwhile, inside the shop, Valentina has a similar unexpected encounter with Guido, and Valentina and Fabio walk off together.

 Floriana and Marco are leaving for their second honeymoon.
 At the airport they meet Consuelo, who reveals that she is going on honeymoon as well, having recently married Paolo.

 Max, on his way to Berlin, bumps into Sandra at the airport, who is returning to London after a visit to her parents.
 They meet again at the security queue.
 Max announces that he has changed his flight and is planning to go to London with Sandra, only to learn that she had a similar idea and has booked a flight to Berlin.
-They spontaneously decide to rebook another time and go to The Bahamas.
+They spontaneously decide to rebook once more and go to The Bahamas.